bsc-pm/dlb/doc/user_guide/source/talp_metrics.rst

 .. image:: images/talp-efficiency-models.*

-TALP is able to generate these metrics for :ref:`every region that is added.<talp-custom-regions>`
+TALP is able to generate these metrics for :ref:`every region that is added<talp-custom-regions>`.

 Below, we will briefly explain how the metrics are computed.